Where do we learn fashion?

 The Digital Multilogue on Fashion Education wants to create connections and actions within and across different fashion learning cultures and contexts.
 It was founded in 2019 as a participatory and outcome-oriented space and a series of conferences focused on the learning and teaching of fashion.
 It aims to explore and illustrate the diversity and complexity of the field and the practices of fashion education, and to foster a greater understanding of its pasts, presents and futures – methods, values and didactic, pedagogic and epistemological questions – creating a global exchange to inspire mutual learning, collaborative research and shared action.

-When is the Multilogue 2025 taking place?
+When is the next Multilogue taking place?

 What is it about and why?